 Both of these service offerings promise to do something that is tangible – and reasonable – along with how you will achieve that goal.
 The client can walk away from reading your proposal and know exactly what they are paying you for.

 This is why it is crucial to have your Unique Selling Proposition (USP) defined early on.
-Explain what do well and how those specific and specialized skills will be the perfect match for those marketing challenges we mentioned in the first section of your proposal.
+Explain what do well and how those specific and specialized skills will be the perfect match for those marketing challenges we mentioned in the first section of your SEM proposal template, for examples.
 Use this part of your plan to share why they will be happiest with your services and how choosing another provider (without naming names) could result in a lackluster experience and low conversion rates.

 Many freelancers refer to this section as “Why Choose XYZ Company.”
 It may include a brief background of your business, your education, any certifications you have obtained, and work experiences that specifically speak to their marketing goals.
 If you served on a board for marketers, for example, include this.
-If you authored a relevant or trending business book, share that.
+If you authored a relevant or trending business book (or if you're just starting now, after writing a book proposal), share that.
 Now is the time to be confident in your accomplishments as a professional – as long as you can tie them directly to the outcomes of the client.

 In addition to sharing tangible, measurable results from the past, don’t hesitate to use words that communicate your mission.
 If you pride yourself on personal service, excellent communication skills, punctuality, or obsessive attention to detail, include this in a way that blends with your proposal messaging.
 For maximum benefits, use words that the client has used in their own marketing materials; try to mirror some – but not all – of their language.